ayobamiseun/Work_management_software/README.md

 ## How to setup
 - git clone the project into your xamp folder and lauch `http://localhost/work_management_software`
-- Create a database `workmanagement` import the file in /database/work.sql and click go to import the database infos.
+- Create a database `workmanagement` import the file in `./database/work.sql` and click go to import the database infos.
-- To login as admin use [Email: admin@admin.com Password: admin123]
+- To login as admin use `Email: admin@admin.com Password: admin123`